AyeCode/blockstrap-page-builder-blocks/readme.txt

 ### BS > Rating
 Add a start rating icons to your posts. (can also be used to output GeoDirectory post ratings)

+### BS > Scroll Top
+Add a button to the page so users can scroll back to the top of the page easily.

+### BS > Modal
+Add a modal (popup) to the page containing any content.

 ## Get BlockStrap Today!
 Take your WordPress site to the next level with the BlockStrap plugin.
 Experience the power of Bootstrap in your WordPress block editor today!